FSD: Fully-Specialized Detector via Neural Architecture Search: Methodology

 We can naturally divide a two-stage detection pipeline into two sequential parts, which are the feature extraction at first and regional classification \& localization thereafter.
 From a lesion specialization perspective, we would like to improve the feature representation of medical lesion images before selecting a region of interest and making regional detections.
 Thus, we flatten the nested joint optimization to only carry out NAS over the backbone at first, which is formulated as

 where $w^{cell}_{bone}$ represents parameter weights in search cells of the backbone, which can be a subset of $w_{bone}$ when there are other non-NAS parts in the backbone.
 In our case, we keep the architecture of the first two blocks of our backbone to be fixed. $\mathcal{L}^{train}(w, \alpha_{bone})$ means that we optimize all parameter weights in the detection pipeline (i.e. both backbone and head) to make the search process in an end-to-end manner.
-Our learned cells of lesion-specialized backbone, referred to as FSD Backbone, is shown in the supplementary material.

 \textbf{FSD Backbone Search Space.} We carefully design the search space to be pragmatic and appropriate for the medical lesion detection task.
 While most of them are typical convolutional operations for building a general-purpose network, we add task-oriented or novel operations for specialization and remove some operations which appear to be less useful.
 First, we remove pooling mechanisms as they are generally considered harmful for the backbone of tiny object detection~\cite{scherer2010evaluation}.
 As medical lesions vary in magnitude and most are relatively small objects, pooling operations seem to be unnecessary and adverse for the feature representation.
 Moreover, we add a "res2conv"~\cite{gao2019res2net} operation to perform multi-scale fusion to accommodate the diverse scales of medical lesions.
 Specifically, our search space includes the following 8 operations: